adap/flower/examples/opacus/README.md

 ### Install dependencies and project

-Install the dependencies defined in `pyproject.toml` as well as the `opacus` package.
+Install the dependencies defined in `pyproject.toml` as well as the `opacus_fl` package.

 ```shell
 # From a new python environment, run: